Let’s face it — no one likes an overgrown garden. Or, at least that’s what men seem to believe…

 Our study shows that as many as 3 out of 4 men prefer to groom their pubic areas in at least one way or another.
 And yes, we’re all familiar with how this kind of thing can backfire.
 Thankfully, just over 50 percent of our respondents haven’t had an issue with this, but over 2 percent have had to go to the doctor for this.
 This can be pretty embarrassing for apparent reasons, but the implications are serious: this can include sexually transmitted diseases when partners are involved.

-So, we are a manscaping culture.
-An overwhelming amount of men like to shave below the waist, and an equally vast majority of women seem to appreciate them for it.
+So, we are a male grooming culture.
+An overwhelming amount of men like to shave below the body parts below the waist, and an equally vast majority of women seem to appreciate the lack of pubes.

 Everyone seems to have their approach to this, but it doesn’t matter: this is a lawn that people will only see if you let them.
 This isn’t the case for your actual lawn, which requires constant grooming.
 Lawnstarter.com is your go-to resource for everything you need in that department — we’ll let you handle your smaller lawn on your own.